Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information spectrum relative entropies

 The quantum relative entropy acts as a parent quantity for other entropic quantities: \begin{itemize} \item the von Neumann entropy $S(\rho)=-D(\rho\|\one)$ \item the quantum conditional entropy $S(A|B)_\rho = -D(\rho_{AB}\|\one_A\otimes\rho_B)$ \item the quantum mutual information $I(A:B)_\rho = \min_{\sigma_B}D(\rho_{AB}\|\rho_A\otimes\sigma_B)$ \end{itemize} This motivates us to define the following information spectrum entropies: \begin{definition} Let $\eps\in (0,1)$ and $\omega\in\cD(\cH), \sigma_B\in\cD(\cH_B), \rho_{AB}\in\cD(\cH_{AB})$ be states.
 Then we define: \begin{enumerate}[{\normalfont (i)}] \item the \emph{information spectrum entropies}

 \item the \emph{information spectrum conditional entropies}

 \item the \emph{information spectrum mutual informations}

-\end{enumerate} \end{definition} Note that in \thref{def:children-entropies}, (i) and (ii) the occurrence of the minus sign is the reason for changing the upper bar to a lower bar and vice versa.
+\end{enumerate} \end{definition} Note that in \Cref{def:children-entropies}, (i) and (ii) the occurrence of the minus sign is the reason for changing the upper bar to a lower bar and vice versa.
 In Section \ref{sec:information-tasks} these quantities arise in one-shot bounds for operational tasks.

-The information spectrum conditional entropies satisfy the following interesting property under local operations and classical communication (LOCC): \begin{lemma} Let $\sigma_{AB}\coloneqq \Lambda(\psi_{AB})$ where $\Lambda$ denotes any LOCC operation and $\psi_{AB}\in\cD(\cH_{AB})$ is a bipartite pure state.
+The information spectrum conditional entropies satisfy the following interesting property under local operations and classical communication (LOCC) taking pure states to pure states: \begin{lemma} Let $\phi_{AB}\coloneqq \Lambda(\psi_{AB})$ where $\Lambda$ denotes any LOCC operation which takes pure states to pure states, and $\psi_{AB}\in\cD(\cH_{AB})$ is a bipartite pure state.
 Then the following inequality holds:

 \end{lemma} \begin{proof} By definition, we have $- \oH_s^\eps(A|B)_\psi = \uD_s^\eps(\psi_{AB}||\one_A \otimes \psi_B),$ and furthermore,

 However, by a result of Lo and Popescu~\cite{LP01}, the action of the LOCC map $\Lambda$ on the pure state $\psi_{AB}$ can be expressed as follows: